On the Calculation of Volume: Plot

-The main engine that drives the story, as Boris Kachka writing for The Atlantic magazine says, "is best explained by Andy Samberg in the movie Palm Springs: 'It’s one of those infinite time-loop situations you might have heard about.'”

-In Solvej Balle's interpretation of the time loop trope, Tara Selter, a dealer in rare and antique books, keeps repeating a single day, November 18th.
-Balle's unique twist is that Tara's starting location for each day is not fixed.
-Rather, she begins each new day wherever she ended up the previous day.
-This gives her far more freedom than other time loop protagonists, including those of Palm Springs or Bill Murray's character in Groundhog Day.
+A time loop drives the story.
+In Solvej Balle's interpretation of the time loop trope, Tara Selter, a dealer in rare and antique books, keeps repeating a single day, November 18, except that Tara's starting location for each day is not fixed.
+Rather, she begins each new day wherever she ended the previous day.
+This gives her far more freedom than other time loop protagonists, including those found in the 1993 film Groundhog Day or the 2020 film Palm Springs.

-In volume I, Tara describes the trip to Paris on which she first began looping, and details the days she has spent since, after returning to her home in rural France, where she lives with her husband, Thomas.
+In volume I, Tara describes how she first began looping during a trip to Paris and she details the days since she returned to her home in rural France, where she lives with her husband Thomas.
 Only Tara retains a memory of the previous November 18ths, and she has to start every day by convincing her husband of what is happening to her.
 Meanwhile, her body and some material objects continue to move through time.
-An injury she received in Paris slowly heals, and while groceries vanish overnight, her handwritten notes do not.
+An injury she received in Paris slowly heals, groceries vanish overnight, and her handwritten notes do not.

-In volume II, Tara uses her freedom to travel throughout Europe, visiting colder and warmer climates in an attempt to experience the seasons while stuck in her repeating cycle.
-At the end of this volume, she meets another person who is also experiencing a time loop.
+In volume II, Tara uses her freedom to travel throughout Europe, visiting different climates in an attempt to experience the seasons.
+She meets another person who is also experiencing a time loop.

-In volume II, Tara becomes increasingly concerned about the consumption of resources, with the story becoming "a parable about humanity’s abusive relationship with the natural world".
-The Atlantic says that "Solvej Balle’s series of novels brings up questions about physics, sustainability, and, yes, the meaning of life."
+In volume III, Tara becomes increasingly concerned about the consumption of resources, and the story becomes "a parable about humanity's abusive relationship with the natural world".